ebellocchia/bip_utils/README.md

     # Encode with bech32
     enc = Bech32Encoder.Encode("cosmos", data_bytes)
+    # Decode with bech32
-    # Decode with bech32, Bech32ChecksumError is raised if checksum verification fails
+    # Bech32ChecksumError is raised if checksum verification fails
+    # ValueError is raised  in case of encoding errors
     dec = Bech32Decoder.Decode("cosmos", enc)

     # Encode with segwit bech32